ASUCICREPO/CurbPHX/docs/deployment.md

 ![Video Tutorial](../images/deployment/iam_role.gif)

-We need to deply **one lambda function each** for corresponding directory inside the /'Lambda Functions'
+We need to deploy **one lambda function each** for corresponding directory inside the /'Lambda Functions'

 ![Video Tutorial](../images/deployment/lambda.gif)